KonstH/comp472-a3/README.md

 ---

 ### Step 1 - Setup
-Include the training and test tsv files you want to use directly into the repository's root directory
+Include the training and test `tsv` files you want to use directly into the project folder

 Python modules used/required for this project:
 - `csv`